NotNoelChannel/termux-desktop/README.md

 |--|--|--|
 |![img](./previews/app_3.png)|![img](./previews/app_4.png)|![img](./previews/app_5.png)|

-- Penetration testing and Learn cyber security stuff
+- Penetration Testing and learning cybersecurity

-> I'm not doing anything **illegal** or sponsoring any kind of **Hacking and Cracking**. *Termux is a powerful tool, use it with responsibilities.* <br />
+> I'm not doing anything **illegal** or sponsoring any kind of **hacking and cracking**. *Termux is a powerful tool, use it with responsibilities.* <br />

 |Metasploit - Sherlock - Socialfish - Zphisher - Sqlmap|
 |--|
 |![img](./previews/app_6.png)|

-- Play classic retro games or Run Microsoft Windows from 90s with `Dosbox`
+- Play classic retro games or run Microsoft Windows from 90s with `Dosbox`

 |Turbo C++, Windows 1 and Windows 3|Duke and Blue Brothers|
 |--|--|